 Purpose.
-The purpose of the proposed construction is to link the NSRC/NW/CRC rail systems, to provide an efficient, less congested route, partially via UPR, between St. Louis and eastern points on the combined system, to improve the efficiency and quality of the rail service offered by the consolidated system, and to add or expand facilities to handle anticipated increased rail traffic.
+The purpose of the proposed construction is to link the NSRC/NW/CRC rail systems, to provide an efficient, less route between Crestline, OH and eastern points, and Columbus, OH, to improve the efficiency and quality of the rail service offered by the consolidated system, and to add or expand facilities to handle anticipated increased rail traffic.

 Map.
-A map showing the location of the proposed track construction is attached as Exhibit "C." (Even though there are no Exhibits A and B, this Exhibit is labelled "C" to conform to the regulations at 49 CFR 1150.4(d).)
+A map showing the location of the proposed track construction.
+Another map is attached as Exhibit "C." (Even though there are no Exhibits A and B, this Exhibit is labelled "C" o conform to the regulations at 49 CFR 1150.4(d).)

 Proposed Start and Completion Dates of Construction.
 The proposed date the track construction will begin is as soon as possible after the Board approves the construction aspect of this petition.
 The proposed connecting track construction is related to the Primary Application in Finance Docket No. 33388.
-A final decision on that Primary Application and on the petition for authority to operate the track being constructed is expected to be issued 350 days after the filing of this petition as a related application.
+A final decision on that Primary Application and on the petition for authority to operate the track being constructed is expected to be 350 days after the filing of this petition as a related application.
 Operation will begin on the effective date of a final decision, if the application is approved, or as soon thereafter as construction may be completed.

 Area to Be Served.
-The track to be constructed is a connecting track that will improve the handling of through traffic in the /icinity of its construction (Sidney, IL) and between Tilton, IL and eastern points, and St. Louis, MO in general, but will not add additional industries or territory to be served to the combined NSRC/NW/CRC system.
+The track to be constructed is a connecting track that will improve the handling of through traffic in the vicinity of it construction (Bucyrus, OH) and between Crestline, OH and points in the east, and Columbus, OH, via Bucyrus, OH in general, but will not add additional industries or territory to be served to the combined NSRC/NW/CRC system.

 Nature and Type of Industries in Area.
-Because the track to be constructed is a connecting track that will expedite through traffic, a description of the nature and type of industries in the area of the construction is irrelevant.
+Eccause the track to be constructed is a connecting track that will expedite through traffic, a description of the nature and type of industries in the area of the construction is irrelevant.
 Petitioner incorporates by reference evidence concerning marketing plans submitted with the Primary Application.